sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

         }

-3. Hover your mouse over `ActionRequest` and add the import.
-Do the same for `ActionResponse`.
+3. Add the required `javax.portlet.ActionRequest` and
+   `javax.portlet.ActionResponse` imports.

 You've now created a portlet action.
 It doesn't do anything, but at least you won't get an error now if you submit your form.
 Next, you should make the